eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 See \\cite[Figure 14.7, pp. 633]{Goodrich2013} (Python version) for a more intuitive representation/diagram of the adjacency list structure.

-Adjacency matrix: for sparse graphs, it takes up a lot of space???
+Adjacency matrix: for sparse graphs, it takes up a lot of space.
+For undirected graphs, the upper and lower triangular matrices are symmetrical with respect to each other along the diagonal.
+For directed graphs, the upper and lower triangular matrices differ (i.e., not symmetrical about any axis).

+With regards to implementation, if the edge weight can be treated as a number, and the nodes do not contain any unique/special element or set of elements, a 2-D matrix of numbers (e.g., int[][], double[][], or bool[][]) can be used to represent the 2-D array/matrix of nodes in the graph/network/circuit.
+Each entry in this 2-D array/matrix

 Compared to the edge list, and just like the adjacency list, the adjacency matrix adds extra information to enable edges incident on a given node to be found.
 \\cite[pp. 605]{Goodrich2011}